lawrie/blackicemxbook/Programming_the_Built-in_Hardware/Programming_the_Built-in_Hardware.md

 - Button 1, pin 49
 - Button 2, pin 52

-Note that button 1 is wired to the blue user led and button 2 to the green user led, so that thoses LEDs come on when you press the appropriate button.
+Note that button 1 is wired to the blue user LED and button 2 to the green user LED, so that those LEDs come on when you press the appropriate button.

 If you are using pins 49 or 52 as buttons, you should declare them as input ports in your top level Verilog module, and you cannot write to the corresponding LEDs from verilog.

 ### Light an LED when button pressed

 You don't need to use Verilog to set an LED when a button is pressed as the buttons are wired to the blue and green LEDS.
-But if you wanted to set one of the other two LEDs when the button is prsssed, this is how you do it:
+But if you wanted to set one of the other two LEDs when the button is pressed, this is how you do it:

 Make a directory called button_test and in it add: